 Once sufficient accuracy has been established, we can start to try to approach the question of benefit for the patients.
 If the test provides a new piece of information which we intend to use for a treatment decision, interaction studies or preselection designs may be the next step.
 If the test provides an established piece of information, it can be of interest to study whether the new test really results in the expected change of management, if the result differs from the standard test.
 This question can be approached in a prospective study similar to an accuracy test: In the target population of interest the established standard test and the new test are applied, but first only the result of the standard test is communicated to the treating physician, and he or she has to make a management decision.
 Then also the result of the new test is communicated, and the treating physician is allowed to make a new decision.
 The primary outcome is then the number of changes in management, or the number of changes in management which are in accordance with current treatment guidelines.
-If the new test is replacing the standard test in some hospitals as a consequence of the results of the accuracy studies, it is also possible to compare the distribution of management decisions before and after introducing the new test, if we expect a movement into one direction.
+If the new test is replacing the standard test is compare the distribution of management decisions before and after introducing the new test, if we expect a movement into one direction.
 However, then some of the limitations discussed in 3.3 may apply.